MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/deployr-client-library.md

 Each type of *authenticated project* is provided to support distinct workflows within client applications.

->See the [Authenticated Projects](https://deployr.revolutionanalytics.com/documents/dev/api-doc/guide/introduction.html#authenticatedprojects) chapter in the *API Reference Guide* for further details.
+>See the [Authenticated Projects](deployr-api-reference.md#authenticatedprojects) section for further details.

 Project Services are most easily understood when considered as a collection of related services: